Introduction

 catalog.add_folder("myapp/components")

-You use the catalog to render a parent component from your views:
+You will use the catalog to render components from your views.

 def myview():